 - Using Religious Ideals

 There are many aspects of the world’s religions that pertain to easing the mind of its burdens.
-There are the Sufi dances of peace, there are the Hindu practices of “yoga” which means ‘union with God’, and there are the Buddhist meditations for “enlightenment” to reach “Nirvana” and the cessation of suffering.
+There are the Sufi dances of peace; there are the Hindu practices of yoga which means union with God; and there are the Buddhist meditations for enlightenment to reach Nirvana and the cessation of suffering; and the songs of Jewish cantors or Christian chants have a similar effect.
 Religious practices can be explored with patients who are so inclined.
 Personal emotional awareness and wisdom are important because within religion are also ideas and beliefs that, rather than bringing about an experience of salvation and peace, simply invite “hell on earth.”
 Emotional guidance is about controlling one’s own activities, not about controlling others.